Secure Your Resilience

 Concluding Thoughts

 For example, with increasing cyber insurance premiums and forthcoming policy limitations on state-sponsored attacks, evolving your recovery solution can present a distinct opportunity.
-Once implemented, such a solution grants you the ability to recover securely without making a ransomware payment.
+Once implemented, such a solution grants you the ability to recover securely.
 Therefore, enhancing your recovery capabilities, and in turn your organizational resilience, can offer a viable path to alleviate cyber insurance dependence.

 Combined, these efforts can help you transition from weeks of chaotic recovery to days- or hours-worth of smooth and coordinated restoration to a secure state.
 When getting breached is only a matter of time, your ability to bounce back will keep you formidably competitive in the years to come.
 It all starts with a resilient mindset.
 Establish this approach, and resilient actions will soon follow.